sebastiancarlos/beachpatrol/README.md

 extension, our priority was the OS.
 Therefore, something like Playwright was the natural choice.

+Furthermore, [Manifest v3 removed the ability to execute third-party strings of code](https://developer.chrome.com/docs/extensions/develop/migrate/improve-security).
+The alternative is to embed the code into the extension, but that would requires re-bundling the extensions after every change.
+It is more likely that Selenium and related tools will continue to work for the forseable future given the business demand for traditional browser testing.

 ## Project Status

 This project is in **alpha**.